Grant access to MCP tools

 • Admin access to the Aperture dashboard.

 • Users who already have a role grant and network access to the Aperture device.
-If not, complete Control model access first.
+If not, complete Grant access to models first.

 Configure MCP access grants